You can compare any two files. On the main menu, point to File and click Compare files. This opens the file selection dialog box.

 In the Compare and With fields, specify the names of the files to be compared.
 You can enter the file names, select them from the list, or click the Select button to select the files in the standard file opening dialog box.
 You can specify source files of any type.

-In the As field, specify the file comparison option: text document, spreadsheet document, or binary file.
+In the As field, specify the file comparison option: text document, a spreadsheet document, or binary file.
 If you choose binary file, the comparison returns all of the file differences.

 If you specify files of different types in the Compare and With fields, the selected files are converted to the type specified in the As field for comparison purposes.